Military Medal of Annam: Abolition

-The Medal of Merit for the Native Military and Civil Guards had only an ephemeral existence, since it was created on July 21, 1890, and was abolished on 1 May 1891, less than 10 months later, on instructions from metropolitan France.
+The Medal of Merit for the Native Military and Civil Guards had only an ephemeral existence, since it was created on 21 July 1890, and was abolished on 1 May 1891, less than 10 months later, on instructions from metropolitan France.

 It isn't known why exactly it was suppressed on instructions from the government of France.
 It is certain that the Governors-general of French Indochina did not have authority to create, on his own initiative, a decoration.
 It is also certain that there were many decorations to reward the Indochinese soldiers and civil guards.
 Annamese and Tonkinese soldiers and constabulary in service of France were able to receive various French medals such as the Médaille militaire and the Médaille Coloniale, the Military Cross of the Imperial Order of the Dragon of Annam, and the various types of Ngân Tiền and the Kim Tiền.
 After the abolition of the Military Medal of Annam it was primarily the Ngân Tiền and the Kim Tiền which were awarded to Annamese and Tonkinese soldiers and civil guards for their services.

-It wasn't until 15 June 1929 that another medal would be made by the Garde indigène of French Indochina to reward good services.
+It wasn't until 15 June 1929, that another medal would be made by the Garde indigène of French Indochina to reward good services.

 Description

 The Military Medal of Annam was a silver, partially gilded, round breast badge 30 millimeter in diameter with a suspension ribbon.
 The medal itself is held up by the image of a tiger with its teeth and claws touching the circular design and there being two Vietnamese swords (刀, Đao) above the tiger's head.
 Both the obverse and the revsrse of the medal feature a wreath of gilt oak leaves on its right right side and laurel leaves on its left.

-Its observe features a disk with the inscriptions "VALEUR ET DISCIPLINE" (Valour and discipline) and around "PROTECTORAT DE L'ANNAM ET DU TONKIN" (Protectorate of Annam and Tonkin).
+Its obverse features a disk with the inscriptions "VALEUR ET DISCIPLINE" (Valour and discipline) and around "PROTECTORAT DE L'ANNAM ET DU TONKIN" (Protectorate of Annam and Tonkin).
 Its reverse side features the same design but with the Traditional Chinese characters "忠勇 才畧" (Trung dũng Tài lược) written top-to-bottom, right-to-left and "保護安南並北圻" (Bảo hộ An Nam tịnh Bắc Kỳ) written counterclockwise (right-to-left).

-Its ribbon was usually 37 mm wide (according to James Peterson) or came in the two sizes of 28 mm and 35 mm (according R.D.
+Its ribbon was usually 37 mm wide (according to James Peterson) or came in the two sizes of 28 mm and 35 mm (according to R.D.
 Stiot).
 The colour of the ribbon was watered blue, yellow, watered blue.
 In the yellow field it features two vertically written black traditional Chinese characters meaning Đồng Khánh (同慶).